Configure Notification Settings

 - To enable notification for alarm events that occur on a device or server connected to the Log Server, select the Send an email notification for events from any appliance or server logging to this Log Server check box.

-- Use the subsequent sections to configure the SMTP Server Settings and Notification Setup settings.
+- Configure the SMTP Server Settings and Notification Setup settings, as described in the next sections.

 - Click Apply to save your changes.